ApiniLabs/T-REX/README.md

 `T-REX` (**T**rivial **R**ecord **Ex**change) is a simple text-based serialization format.
 It is purpose-built for replacing manual transcription scenarios with easy to implement ad-hoc data transmissions.

-Here is an example tare weight (250 mg) and an environmental temperature (293.15 K), formatted using `T-REX`:
+Here is an example containing a tare weight (250 mg) and an environmental temperature (293.15 K), formatted using `T-REX`:

 ```
 TARE$MGM:2.5E2+ENV$KEL:293.15